juren53/BattMon/pc/HELP.md

 - The application runs continuously in the background

 ### Basic Usage
-- **Left-click** the tray icon to show the detailed battery window
+- **Left-click** the tray icon to show the detailed battery status window
 - **Right-click** the tray icon to access the context menu
-- The tray icon automatically updates to reflect the current battery 'state of charge'
+- The tray icon is dynamic and continuously updates to reflect the system's battery 'state of charge'

 ## System Tray

 The system tray icon is the primary interface with BattMon.
-It provides at-a-glance information about the battery status.
+It provides at-a-glance information about the battery status .

 ### Tray Icon Features
 - **Dynamic battery visualization**: Shows actual battery fill level